rabiadhikari/OrchidForDynamo/Orchid_130.md

 ### History of Orchid for Dynamo 1.3.x ###

+134.7.0
+- Support for external applications are moved to independent assemblies, this includes support for IfxExport.

 134.6.4
 - Filters, Schedules and parameter Definitions (project and family parameters) added.